The Great Famine in Leitrim and Mohill: figures and data relating to the impact of the Famine through census returns and other sources.

-Most of this website covers the history of Mohill and south Leitrim from the Famine, i.e. from the 1840s up to the late 1870s.
+Most of this website addresses the history of Mohill and south Leitrim from the Famine period (1840s) up to the late 1870s.

-Some other history is covered, including early-modern history, and key moments in 20th century history such as the War of Independence and Civil War, and the murder of Dr Paddy Muldoon in Mohill in 1923.
+There are occasional items on other periods, including early-modern history, and key moments in 20th century history such as the War of Independence and Civil War, and the murder of Dr Paddy Muldoon in Mohill in 1923.

 Through the summer of 2020, I wrote a series of articles for the Leitrim Observer, reproduced here.